lifeBCE/redis-single-file/README.md

 <blockquote>
 The redlock design requires a multi-master setup given it utilizes read operations that could be delegated to a read replica in a standard clustered redis deployement.
 Redis replication is handled in an async manner so replication lag can hinder distributed synchronization when using read operations against a cluster utlizing replication.
 <br /><br />
-Redis single file is not susceptible to this limitation given that <code>blpop</code> is a write operation meaning it will always be handled by the master node eliminating concerns voer replication lag.
+Redis single file is not susceptible to this limitation given that <code>blpop</code> is a write operation meaning it will always be handled by the master node eliminating concerns over replication lag.
 </blockquote>
 </details>